 - ii) Upon the Enrollee's discharge to the community, the Contractor or nursing home must notify the LDSS in a format determined by SDOH.
 The LDSS shall change the R/E code for the Enrollee and reflect the Enrollee's transition back into the community. - iii) On an annual basis as prescribed by SDOH, the Contractor shall notify the SDOH of all Enrollees who were in Long Term Placement in nursing homes who have transitioned back into the community. - iv) Once the transition has been verified and maintained for a minimum of three (3) months, SDOH will pay the Contractor a lump sum equivalent to the rate differential between the nursing home premium and the non-nursing home premium over a three (3) month period.
-This differential will be multiplied by the number of Enrollees transitioned back into the community and meeting the requirements of this Section.

-3.22 Minimum Medical Expense Behavioral Health Expenditure Targets and Limits on Profit and Loss HARP Medical Loss Ratio

-- a) The Contractor shall be subject to a Minimum Medical Expense Behavioral Health Expenditure Target as set forth below and in this Section, and in SDOH Guidelines, "Behavioral Health Transition," which is hereby made a part of this Agreement as if set forth fully herein. - b) [Not Applicable to the HARP Program] The Contractor shall track payments to Behavioral Health Providers against Contractor-specific Per Member Per Month (PMPM) aid category specific premium targets established by the State on a calendar Target y Year basis, which the State may adjust if premiums are updated during the Target Year, upon notice to Contractor.
+This differential will be multiplied by the number of Enrollees transitioned back into the community and meeting the requirements of this Section. - 3.22 Behavioral Health Expenditure Targets and HARP Medical Loss Ratio - a) The Contractor shall be subject to a Behavioral Health Expenditure Target as set forth below and in this Section, and in SDOH Guidelines, "Behavioral Health Transition," which is hereby made a part of this Agreement as if set forth fully herein. - b) The Contractor shall track payments to Behavioral Health Providers against Contractor-specific Per Member Per Month (PMPM) aid category specific premium targets established by the State on a Target Year basis, which the State may adjust if premiums are updated during the Target Year, upon notice to Contractor.
 For the purposes of this Section, Target Year shall mean the twelve-month reporting period, as determined by the State (State fiscal year, calendar year or other), used to measure Behavioral Health expenditures.
 The Contractor-specific PMPM shall be fully accounted for in premiums and shall be separately identified by the State.
-Such payments shall be exclusive of reimbursement for administrative services.
-The Contractor shall document such spending in compliance with State defined reporting requirements a form and format and timeframe to be determined by SDOH, which shall be provided to Contractor prior to the effective date of spending documentation requirements. - i) The State reserves the right to recover the difference between 96% of the total annual portions of the premiums below established premium targets for Behavioral Health Eexpenditures Target, based on the premium targets for in each region and aid category and actual plan membership in each aid category in a calendar year, and actual total if actual aggregate annual Behavioral Health expenditures for all aid categories and regions are Behavioral Health expenditures in the calendar year, if less than 96% of the Minimum ExpenseBehavioral Health Expenditure Target.
+The Contractor shall document such spending in compliance with a form and format and timeframe to be determined by SDOH, which shall be provided to Contractor prior to the effective date of spending documentation requirements. - i) The State reserves the right to recover portions of the premiums below established premium targets for Behavioral Health expenditures t, in each region and aid category if actual aggregate annual Behavioral Health expenditures for all aid categories and regions are less than 96% of the Behavioral Health Expenditure Target.
 Such recovery shall take into account actual plan membership in each aid category in each region in a Target Year and actual total Behavioral Health expenditures in the Target Year.
 The State may consider, in the calculation of the portion of the premium payments below Behavioral Health Expenditure Targets, any underspending of Behavioral Health premiums due to effective clinical outcomes that reduce cost.